 Read MoreHike the Portuguese Way on the Camino

-AdventureWomen is a women-owned and women-run travel company founded in 1982 by Susan Eckert to create empowering adventure trips exclusively for women.
+This 9-day trip is $7,195 per person.
+The trip is led by AdventureWomen, a women-owned and women-run travel company founded in 1982 by Susan Eckert to create empowering adventure trips exclusively for women.
 In 2016, the company was passed on to Judi Wineland and her daughters, Erica and Nicole, who today continue the mission of inspiring women through travel and adventure.
 Today they offer life-changing trips to 60+ countries.
-This 9-day trip is $7,195 per person, and includes private accommodations for solo travelers.

 Volunteer in Peru with Indigenous Communities